 Figures are based on Australian Securities & Investments Commission's 2015 study.

-- Stepped vs levelled premiums (The two ways you can pay for your policy)
+Stepped vs levelled premiums (The two ways you can pay for your premium)

 There are two main ways you can pay for funeral insurance.